Eminentzeal/Modal/README.md

 This project is about creating a modal(popup) onload
 # Mini-Classwork_Ezekiel
 # About The Project
-This project is about creating a eatery webpage
+This project is about creating a webpage with a modal popup subscription form

 ##
 # Image